 Long Distance Events

 Going long requires stamina and mental toughness.
 On the track, the 5,000m and 10,000m involve covering the same ground 12-and-a-half or 25 times.
 It can become a real mind game.
 By contrast, the marathon takes place on a 26.2-mile course outside the confines of an athletics stadium.

 While upper-body strength is key to shot put, javelin, discus and the hammer throw, these disciplines require more than just power.
 Strong legs and a stable core are crucial so you can transfer your body weight and generate the acceleration required to secure a lengthy throw.

 And who hasn't wanted to try pole vault?
 The extreme sport of athletics.
 The discipline sees strong, fast and gymnastic competitors use a pole to launch themselves upside down and over a bar which can be higher than a double-decker bus - not for the faint hearted!

 Heptathlon and Decathlon

 Both competitions are the ultimate athletic challenge.
 You'll need to have incredible stamina, along with strong running and fine throwing techniques to score as many points as possible over a multi-day competition.

 It's a healthy sport, suitable for all ages and initial levels of fitness.
 It has all the cardiovascular benefits of running or jogging with very few of the risks of joint and muscle injury.
-There are a few specifically Race Walking clubs but most walkers belong to general athletic clubs.
+There are a few dedicated Race Walking clubs but most walkers head to normal athletics clubs.
 All you need is a pair of trainers to get started and someone to teach you the proper technique.